-This isn't a whinge; trekking into the jungle and moaning about the weather would be like visiting a big city and moaning about the crowds, but the rain in tropical jungle deserves a mention.
+This isn't a whinge; trekking into the rain forest and moaning about the weather would be like visiting a big city and moaning about the crowds, but the rain in tropical jungle definitely deserves a mention.

 You first hear it as a rustle in the treetops; it sounds like a gentle breeze.
 As it gets heavier it becomes obvious that this is no breeze, it's something more tangible, but on the jungle floor nothing reaches you, except maybe the odd leaf loosened by the downpour.
 The only signs of rain are increased humidity, a dimming of the already dim light, the crashing of branches tumbling to the ground and the rumbling of distant thunder, sounds which aren't too dissimilar.

-Ask most people what they fear most about the idea of hacking through the jungle, and it's not tigers or elephants, it's the leech, despite the fact that the former two are far more dangerous.
-The concept of a slug attaching itself to your skin and sucking out your blood is fairly repugnant, and before I hit the jungle, I shared that feeling.
-Having been sucked dry by all sorts of shapes and sizes of leech, I'm actually quite fond of the buggers.
+Ask most people what they fear most about the idea of hacking through the jungle, and it's not tigers or elephants, it's the leech, despite the fact that the first two are far more dangerous.
+The thought of a slug attaching itself to your skin and sucking out your blood is fairly repugnant, and before I hit the jungle, I shared that feeling.
+But now, having been sucked dry by all sorts of shapes and sizes of leech, I'm actually quite fond of the buggers.

 Leeches are incredible beasts.
 Mostly active just after it rains – which is pretty much all of the time in the jungle – they look like brown-green two-inch strands of instant noodle, lurking in the undergrowth.
 Put your foot down for more than ten seconds, and you're spotted; the leeches will come from all around like something out of a horror movie.
-A leech has a foot and a head, and both ends grip like buggery; it moves around by stretching out with its head, sniffing the air in search of blood, and when it's satisfied it knows where to go, it plonks its head down on the ground, gripping whatever it touches, and pulls its foot to its head, attaches the foot to the ground, and raises its head in search of the next step.
-It's like watching a strange kind of slinky, and the way it holds its head in the air, sniffing, is quite eerie.
-When it decides that it's time to feed, the head burrows into your skin while the foot holds on, and it sits there until it fills up.
+A leech has a foot and a head, and both ends grip like hell; it moves around by stretching out with its head, sniffing the air in search of blood, and when it's satisfied it knows where to go, it plonks its head down on the ground, gripping whatever it touches, and pulls its foot to its head, before attaching the foot to the ground and raising its head in search of the next step.
+It's like watching a strange kind of alien slinky, and the way it holds its head in the air, sniffing, is quite eerie.
+When it finally reaches you and decides that it's time to feed, the head burrows into your skin while the foot holds on, and it sits there until it fills up.

-As I plodded along the path on day 2, I got a big 'un on the front of my shin, a surprisingly good source for blood (judging by the amount dripping down my leg, regardless of the leech's best efforts to suck it all up).
+As I plodded along the path on day 2, I got a big 'un on the front of my shin, which turned out to be a surprisingly good source for blood, judging by the amount dripping down my leg.
 I watched him grow from noodle-thick to maybe half the width of my little finger, and as I sat down on a log for lunch, he decided that enough was enough and dropped off into the undergrowth.
-I swear that if a leech could hold his stomach and burp, this one would have done so; his struggle to walk away was a painfully familiar sight, the sign of a serious overfeed.
+I swear that if a leech could hold his stomach and burp, this one would have done so; his struggle to walk away was a painfully familiar sight, and I'm sure that he actually waddled.
 Well, good for him.

 Ants are no big deal, right?
 We see them every day, milling around the garden, clearing up the detritus of nature and recycling it endlessly.
 Who could be scared of ants?

 Well, me for a start.
-Sure, little ants are nothing more than a nuisance, and then only when they discover the sugar bowl, but out there in the tropical jungle, you've never seen anything like it.
+Sure, little ants are nothing more than a nuisance, and then only when they discover the sugar bowl, but out here in the tropical jungle, you've never seen anything like it.
 The ants are an inch and a half long, I kid you not.
-At this size you can tell a hell of a lot about an animal, and one thing that's obvious is its attitude, and big ants have plenty of that.
+At this size you can tell an awful lot about an animal, and one thing that's obvious about the rainforest ant is its attitude.

 I came across one particularly big group on a five-minute break somewhere in the middle of nowhere.
 I sat down on the path, and this delegation of five huge ants started plodding down the tree next to me, obviously intent on finding out my business and whether I had the correct permits to be there; I could see their jaws, and it made me nervous.
 I was on the point of trying to sign them up for a major role in the next production of Revenge of the Mutant Mandibles when one of them waved an Equity card at me and told me to beat it; they already had a contract to star in Jaws IV and I was sitting on their set.